Easy Chicken Pozole Verde (Pozole Verde de Pollo)

 Instructions

-- Ladle into soup bowls and serve with lime and avocado if desired.
+- Ladle into bowls and serve with desired toppings: avocado, shredded cabbage, radishes, diced onion, cilantro, and lime wedges.

 Thank you from your SSPS Team and Esme for sharing your various links with us at #268 SSPS Linky.
 I am busy designing and creating an access database of IG and FB links and handles as you share your links with SSPS.